WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ## Registration

-The following filters are available to extend block settings during their registration.
+Blocks in WordPress are typically registered on both the server and client side using `block.json`` metadata.
+You can use the following filters to modify or extend block settings during their registration on the server with PHP and on the client with JavaScript.
+To learn more, refer to the [block registration](https://developer.wordpress.org/block-editor/getting-started/fundamentals/registration-of-a-block/) guide.

 ### `block_type_metadata`